Durvalumab

 Use in Cancer

-Durvalumab is approved to treat:
+Durvalumab is approved to treat adults with:

-- Non-small cell lung cancer (NSCLC).
-It is used in adults with stage III NSCLC that cannot be removed by surgery and did not get worse after platinum chemotherapy and radiation therapy.
+- alone in patients with stage III cancer that cannot be removed by surgery but has not worsened after platinum-based chemotherapy and radiation therapy

 Durvalumab is also being studied in the treatment of other types of cancer.